The-Politico/nicar18-reusable-charts/README.md

 - Call update function
 - Small multiples

+- internalize where the logic goes
+- do you expect normalized x/y properties
+- what about accessors for accessing data and passing it in

+- concept of idempotence ... we make them so you can call them anytime, anywhere.
+- predictable

 #TODO
 - bring in a different axis.
 - bring in multiple lines
 - break up code ...

 Lecture Notes:
-## A basic d3 line chart we've all built ... too many times to count.
+### A basic d3 line chart we've all built ... too many times to count.
+- [ ] NEED FILE

-## Introducing our friend `appendSelect`
+### Introducing idempotence and our friend `appendSelect`
+#### file: `d3.js`
-Let's walk through some of the files in our project.
+Ok, let's get oriented and walk through some of the files in our project.

 First things first, you'll notice even though d3 is installed in our project (see `node_modules` folder and `package.json`) we still have a `d3.js` file in the root of our js folder.
-And that's because we use a version of d3 in our chart modules where we've created custom methods we can call to make our lives easier.
+Let's go ahead and open it.
+You'll see we're using a version of d3 in our chart modules where we've created custom methods we can call to make our lives easier.
 Our d3 methods `moveToFront` and `moveToBack` are useful for tooltip events, but today we're going to focus on our bread and butter method `appendSelect`.

 What this method does is checks to see if an element already exists.
 If the element doesn't exist, the element is appended (with a class).
 But if the element already exists, it will not be appended again — instead the first existing element that matches the given selector will be returned.